extrafix/maven-surefire-cached/README.md

 test phases.
 It does not properly handle test reports, does not support flexible test filtering for test distribution (caching them separately depending on filtered test subset) for multi-job execution.
-Also it does not cache so called CLI executions like `mvn surefire:test`, only lifecycle executions like `mvn clean test`, which is also not always convenient.
+Also it does not cache so called CLI executions like `mvn surefire:test`, only lifecycle executions like `mvn clean verify`, which is also not always convenient especially for large scale projects.

 ## Adoption
 Add to the `.mvn/extensions.xml` of your project: